s3lite/s3lite/README.md

 `async` `get (sql, [params...])` `→` `{Promise<Object>}`

-Runs the sql query with the specified parameters and returns `Promise` of `Object` if the query has been executed successfully.<br>
+Run the sql query with the specified parameters and return `Promise` of `Object` if the query has been executed successfully.<br>
 If no data found, `undefined` has been resolved by the promise.

 **Parameters:**

 - `{string} sql`: The sql query to run.
-It can contains placeholder to be bound by the given parameters.
+It can contain placeholder to be bound by the given parameters.
 - `{...*|Object|Array} [params]` _(optional)_: Parameters to bind.
-There are three ways to pass parameters: as an arguments, as an array or as na object.
+There are three ways to pass parameters: as arguments, as an array or as na object.

 **Returns:**